 Left: vector made via XML from ChatGPT; Right: generated by Adobe Illutrator’s beta AI.

-I did an extensive search to see if this was already being worked on and, as expected, there are various image generation and SVG tools already.
 Since I’d been testing with basic letterforms, I searched for typeface generators and none existed at the time of this project.
 There were a lot of copy/text generators, but none for typeface design.
 In my search, I read through the work of Erik Bern, Måns Grebäck, and Jean Böhm, all of whom had conducted research and experiments into the capabilities of AI to generate letterforms.

 Left: experiments from Erik Bern to generate whole typefaces; Right: in-depth and extensive experiment from Jean Böhm to generate letterforms as actual vector graphics.